 Florida residents who do not qualify for Medicaid can purchase private health insurance through the federal marketplace at HealthCare.gov.
 The average benchmark (second-lowest cost Silver) plan in Florida costs approximately $585/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in Florida might pay after subsidies:
+Here is what a 40-year-old individual in Florida might pay for a Silver plan after subsidies, based on the $585/month benchmark:

 How to Get Coverage in Florida

-2. Income below 100% FPL: Check if you qualify for traditional Medicaid categories (children, pregnant women, disabled).
-If not, look into community health centers, hospital financial assistance, and free clinics in your area.
+- Income below $15,960/year: Check if you qualify for traditional Medicaid (children, pregnant women, disabled).
+Apply through Florida Medicaid.

-3. Children: Florida's CHIP program covers children in families with income up to 200-300% FPL regardless of expansion status.
+- Children: Florida's CHIP program covers kids in families up to 200-300% FPL regardless of expansion status.

 Calculate Your Subsidy in Florida